-Weekend wait times are averaging 1 hour or less.
-However, January through March are typically the busiest for passport services at Ela Area Public Library and wait times may increase substantially.
+Weekend wait times are averaging 1 hour or more.
+January through March are typically the busiest for passport services at Ela Area Public Library and wait times may increase substantially.
 Please plan accordingly.
+Applicants must remain in the Library at all times or forfeit their place on the wait list.

 **Please note: Applications must be printed at 100% scale.
 The State Department will reject any applications with a reduced size.
 Check printer settings for 100% scale before printing to avoid a delay to your application process.